How to Paint MDF

-Medium-density fiberboard, or MDF, is a building component used for so many things in the home: kitchen cabinets, bathroom vanities, bookshelves, baseboards, interior doors, nightstands—the list goes on.
-With so many pieces made of MDF, it follows that they will eventually wear down and become chipped, dingy, or just dated-looking.
+Medium-density fiberboard (MDF) is a building component used for items in the home, like kitchen cabinets, bathroom vanities, bookshelves, baseboards, interior doors, and nightstands.
+With so many uses for MDF, cabinets and furniture will eventually wear down and become chipped, dingy, or dated-looking.
+Still, you can re-paint MDF professionally, even as a DIY, by following a few careful steps.

 Before You Begin